m-lab/website/_posts/blog/2020-05-04-new-ndt-unified-views.md

 * **Client & Server ASNumber**
   * Provides the [Autonomous System Number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)){:target="_blank"} associated with the client’s connection, and the ASN associated with the connection used by the M-Lab server which conducted the measurement.
 This field is useful to identify the provider associated with the test IP address.
 * **UUID**
   * Provides a Universally Unique Identifier for each test.
-This field is useful to match or join results from Faithful Views that may not be in the Helpful Views.
+This field is useful to match or join results from Raw Views that may not be in the Helpful Views.
 * **Congestion Control**
   * Identifies the TCP congestion control algorithm used for the test.
-This field is useful in establishing provenance of the test with respect to the instrumentation or method used.
+This field is useful in establishing provenance of the test with respect to the instrumentation and protocol used.

 ## Long Term Support